LauzHack/swiss-ai-weeks/README.md

 In order to be considered for a prize, **all projects should demo/present (3 minutes) on Saturday afternoon**.

-When submitting your project, in the Additional info step, please select the track that you are competing for (Generation track or Detection track) as in the attached image.
+When submitting your project, in the Additional info step, please select the track that you are doint (Generation or Detection) as in the attached image.

 <p align="center">
 <img width="155" alt="IMAGE TBA" src="">